ntrrg/ntdocutils/docs/NtDocutils.rst

 Will result in:

-.. class:: os os-debian
+.. class:: fl fl-debian

 **Text for Debian**

-.. class:: os os-windows
+.. class:: fl fl-windows

 **Text for Windows**